ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

     * Culled enemy spell lists a lot.
     * CX overall a lot shorter.
     * Nerfed the phase spider matriarch.
 Less HP, less passive effects, no critical damage super bonus.
+    * Removed Telekinetic Thrust from all enemies except Eldritch Knights.
+Moved EK TK Thrust to Act 2.
 38. Barkskin grants damage reduction 2 (on top of its other effects).
 39. Stoneskin grants damage reduction 4 (on top of its other effects).
 40. Enhance Ability requires concentration.